 ADD: Then add half and half to the butter and flour mixture and continue to cook until it starts to thicken.
 Add a little extra half and half if the sauce gets too thick.
 You want a smooth consistency.

 Add cheese, stir and remove from heat.
 Set aside.

 BAKE: Heat oven to 350 degrees Fahrenheit.

-Combine the crawfish and cheese mixture.
-Pour into two pre-made pie shells.
+Combine the crawfish mixture and cheese mixture to make the crawfish pie filling.
+Pour into two pre-made prepared pie crust.

-Place the pie shells on a cookie sheet.
+Place the assembled pies on a baking sheet.

-Bake for 20-25 minutes until the top is starting to brown slightly.
+Bake for 20-25 minutes in the preheated oven until the top is starting to brown slightly.

-Remove from oven and allow to cool for 5-10 minutes to allow the pie to firm.
+Remove the crawfish pies from oven and allow to cool for 5-10 minutes to allow the pie to firm.
 (Cutting straight out of the will still be delicious, but it won’t be firm.)

-Slice and serve with a salad and french bread.
+Slice and serve with a green salad, top with diced green onions, and serve with french bread.

 Like this recipe?
 PIN IT to one of your favorite boards!
 Follow PINKWHEN on Pinterest!